bilan604/discordGPyT/README.md

 # OpenAI-discord-autobot

-A completely different, newer version of the bot has been made.
-It has been refactored to a class.
+# A completely different, newer version of the bot has been made.
+It has been refactored to a class and can do cool things like summarize youtube videos. https://replit.com/@Xing-YangYang1/discordGPT?v=1

 This repo contains a Discord Bot/AI implements the chatGPT API for various functions.
 The Discord bot started as a bot that could act as a compiler through Discord chat, and throughout its development, I discovered a command injection vulnerability (seriously).
 The bot used to be able to code itself with this command injection bypass, but the developers have since fixed this issue/feature (breaking the functions that allowed the bot to add code to itself).